 One of the most simple one is that all microstocks will switch to SFTP which is Secure File Transfer Protocol (basically it’s encrypted FTP).
-Then your credentials will be transfered over the network in secure manner.
+Then your credentials will be transferred over the network in secure manner.

 Another options is do what Fotolia does: they supply each contributor with separate username and password for FTP upload so even if someone will intercept your credentials everything he would be able to do is … to upload some pictures for you?

 Talking about Xpiks, it always uses AES encryption when storing user’s FTP passwords.
 Also you can set your own passphrase for encryption.
 So it is almost next to possible for other programs to retrieve them.
 But remember: because of the FTP it won’t save you.